LPRamos1/rag-chatbot/README.md

 ## 💬 Example Interaction

-You: what does blue light mean on modem
-Chatbot: A flashing blue light indicates that the device is searching for a Wi-Fi connection.

 You: how long does battery last
 Chatbot: The battery provides approximately 12 hours of life under normal operating conditions.